 - All six sites located more than a mile from any potential source had detectable pesticide residues.

-The consistent presence of symptoms across monitored regions indicates that exposure to herbicides is widespread and repeated exposures are playing a significant role in the decline of tree health in Illinois.
+The consistent presence of symptoms across monitored regions indicates that exposure to herbicides and pesticides is widespread, and repeated exposures in our natural spaces and communities are playing a significant role in the decline in Illinois’ environmental health.

 Declining tree health triggers a cascading series of adverse impacts to our natural areas, public spaces, and home landscapes alike.
 The death of valuable trees like oaks causes financial, aesthetic, and psychological distress to property owners and communities.

-The report outlined problems with the way pesticides are regulated in Illinois, finding that current safeguards are inadequate to protect people and the environment from harm.
+Hidden in Plain Sight, along with the Pesticide Drift in Public Spaces addendum, outlines problems with the way pesticides are used and regulated in Illinois, finding that current safeguards are inadequate to protect people and the environment from harm.

 Appreciate this work?
 More than 90% of funding for our herbicide drift monitoring work has come from individual donations, from people like you.
 Please consider supporting this work with a donation today.